Athlete Vision Centre

-Recent research suggests that over 50% of patients with concussion or post-concussion syndrome have visual problems that may cause headaches, eye-headaches, double vision, eye strain or blurred vision.
+Recent research suggests that over 50% of patients with concussion or post-concussion syndrome have visual problems that may cause headaches, eye-headaches, double vision, eye strain, blurred vision or dizziness.

-For some athletes with PCS, the effortless process of making sense of what is seen or guiding the body is altered.
-One or more visual sub-skills may be fragile and lose their auto-pilot mode and result in interference with sports performance.
+For some athletes with PPCS, the effortless process of making sense of what is seen is altered.
+One or more visual skills may be fragile and lose their auto-pilot mode and result in interference with performance in life.

 Optometrists have a great understanding of the visual system.
-They have the opportunity to retrain the visual sub-skills through a program of vision therapy or neuro-optometric rehabilitation.
-This helps eliminate the visual symptoms most commonly associated with post-concussion syndrome (PSC) and boost vision and sports performance.
+They have the opportunity to retrain visual skills through a program of vision therapy or neuro-optometric rehabilitation.
+This helps eliminate the visual symptoms most commonly associated with Persistent Post-Concussion Syndrome (PPSC) and boost vision and sports performance.

 YOU WILL WANT AN OPTOMETRIST DEDICATED TO NEURO-OPTOMETRIC REHABILITATION (VISION THERAPY)

 Neuro-Optometric Rehabilitation represents a specific area of optometry, which addresses deficits in eye-teaming, focusing, visual tracking, visual processing problems, and related visual problems.
-These problems are common with patients who have concussion and other forms of acquired brain injury.
-Treatment involves spectacle lens prescriptions, prisms, filters, special tints and vision therapy which can provide symptomatic relief.
+These visual problems are common with athletes who have concussion and other forms of acquired brain injury.
+Treatment may involve spectacle lens prescriptions, prisms, filters, special tints and vision therapy which can provide relief.

 Athletes with vision problems show their struggles in different ways.
-With symptoms listed above the athlete likely has significant visual challenges in areas of sustain performance during competivie-stress, consistent shooting (or putting), consistent tracking or intercepting a ball or puck, and visual-guided body performance.
+With symptoms listed above the athlete likely has significant visual anchors in areas of sustain performance during competative-stress, focused shooting (or putting), attentional tracking or intercepting a ball or puck, and visual-guided body performance

 Dr. Gall is an optometrist who cares for patients and is excited when they reach their potential and achieve success.
 From the beginning, Dr. Gall has offered vision therapy as an option for success.
 In 1993, Dr. Gall received his Doctorate in Optometry, and then in 1995, he received his Master of Vision Science in the area of binocular vision after which he started his practice.
-In 1999, he received his Fellowship from the American Academy of Optometry (AAO), earned by only 5% of optometrists who give back to the profession in terms of research and leadership.
-In the fall of 2010, he moved his practice to a larger facility and opened the Oakville Centre for Vision – Vision is the Difference with its four centres of excellence.
-Upon studying for two years, in 2015 Dr. Gall was awarded the Diplomate in Binocular Vision Perception & Pediatric Optometry (Dip.
-BVPPO), earned by less than 1% of optometrists, which clearly demonstrates his lifelong learning to provide advanced care in this specialized area of optometry.
+In 1999, he received his Fellowship from the American Academy of Optometry (FAAO).
+In the fall of 2010, he moved his practice to a larger facility and opened the Oakville Centre for Vision – Excellence in Vision Therapy with its four centres of excellence.
+Upon studying for two years, in 2015 Dr. Gall was awarded the Diplomate in Binocular Vision Perception & Pediatric Optometry (Diplomate BVPPO), and in 2018 Dr. Gall earned his Fellowship from the College of Optometrists in Vision Development (FCOVD), which all clearly demonstrates his desire for lifelong learning to provide excellence in vision therapy and best patient care.

-Dr. Gall’s Vision Therapist, Heather, plays a vital role in caring for patients and motivating them to achieve success for lifelong learning.
-She has a Bachelor of Arts degree in Psychology, over 7 years of experience with vision therapy and works closely with Dr. Gall while providing individualized vision therapy.
+Dr. Gall’s Vision Therapist Team, led by Heather Dillon, play a vital role in caring for patients and motivating them to achieve success for lifelong learning.
+Heather has a Bachelor of Arts degree, two designations of certified vision therapist (PVTAP, COVT) and over 10 years of experience with vision therapy.
+The Vision Therapy Team works closely with Dr. Gall while providing personalized vision therapy.

-The philosophy of the Vision Performance Centre – Enhancing Vision and Its Connections, is based on the work of Drs.
+The philosophy of the Foundations for Learning Centre – the Vision and Learning Connection, is based on the work of Drs.
+Mitchell Scheiman and Michael Rouse (Optometric Management of Learning-Related Vision Problems, 2nd Ed.
+2006), Drs.
 Mitchell Scheiman and Bruce Wick (Clinical Management of Binocular Vision, 4th Ed.
-2014), Drs.
-Sidney Groffman and Harold Solan (Developmental & Perceptual Assessment: theoretical concepts and diagnostic testing.
-1994) and Drs.
-Elizabeth Caloroso and Michael Rouse (Clinical Management of Strabismus.
-1993) which are guiding references for any practice offering vision therapy.
+2014) and Drs.
+Sidney Groffman and Harold Solan (Developmental & Perceptual Assessment of Learning-Disabled Children: theoretical concepts and diagnostic testing.
+1994) which are guiding references for any practice offering vision therapy.